 Uno Seafood Wharf Palace in Escolta, Binondo Manila

-My grandpa just turned 87, and he decided to celebrate it in UNO Seafood Wharf Palace (which happens to also be a Chinese Restaurant) in Escolta of Manila's Chinatown.
+My grandpa just turned 87, and he decided to celebrate it in UNO Seafood Wharf Palace in Escolta of Manila's Chinatown.
 Thinking it will be cool to blog about it, I decided to bring my camera along with me and take some shots of the food.
 This, however, necessitated that I become the photographer of the night, which I didn't actually find worrisome.
 Anyway, let me know let you explore some Chinese food!

 In Uno Seafood Wharf Palace, you will find tanks of fresh and live fishes, and sometimes it is very amusing just to watch them swim.